Skip to main content Skip to main navigation Skip to search

 UK beef meat quota

-The Department of Agriculture, Fisheries and Forestry manages 10 quotas under the Australia-United Kingdom Free Trade Agreement (A-UK FTA), including beef meat.
+The Department of Agriculture, Fisheries and Forestry manages 10 tariff rate quotas (TRQs) under the Australia-United Kingdom Free Trade Agreement (A-UK FTA), including beef meat.

 Australian exporters can export beef meat at a 0% tariff rate under the following quota volumes.

-Access to the quotas will be administered via a split allocation system and a first come, first served (FCFS) basis until the available quota amount has exhausted.
+Access to the TRQs will be administered via a split allocation system and a first come, first served (FCFS) pool until the available quota amount has been exhausted.

 Exporters can use the Department of Foreign Affairs and Trade tariff portal to find the current tariff rate applying to their product and to compare the tariff reduction received under the A-UK FTA.